What is Biological Control?

 - Key Results Area II: Enhance Core Competency Areas of the Biological Control Program

 - Key Results Area III: Acquire Resources

-- Key Results Area IV: Establish a Role in Quarantine for Biological Control Introductions
+- Key Results Area IV: Expand Quarantine Activities for Biological Control Introductions

-- Key Results Area V: Expand Our Role in Foreign Exploration
+- Key Results Area V: Increase Our Role in Foreign Exploration

 - Key Results Area VI: Improve and Develop Partnerships

 - Key Results Area VII: Incorporate New technologies